stratospheric-dev/cdk-constructs/README.md

 These constructs are explained in further detail in [our book](https://stratospheric.dev).

-Starting from version 0.0.XX, this constructs library supports AWS CDK v2.
-For migrating your AWS CDK v1 setup, follow the [official AWS migration guide](https://docs.aws.amazon.com/cdk/v2/guide/migrating-v2.html).
+Starting from version 0.1.0, this constructs library only supports the AWS CDK v2.
+For migrating your existing AWS CDK v1 setup, follow the [official AWS migration guide](https://docs.aws.amazon.com/cdk/v2/guide/migrating-v2.html).

 ## Installation